-JOB DESCRIPTION: Under general direction, essential functions of the Assistant Engineer include: performing engineering work of intermediate difficulty in the field and office following established engineering methods and procedures; applying engineering principles and practices to mechanical engineering projects; preparing and/or assisting in the preparation of engineering designs, drawings and sketches using AutoCAD and other software tools; conducting field investigation and gathering, preparing and maintaining data, records and reports; preparing cost and quantity estimates for necessary labor, materials and equipment associated with the design and installation of mechanical systems, namely pumping, piping and process systems in wastewater treatment facilities; providing engineering support to operations and construction management staff; reviewing existing conditions, shop submittals and performing technical engineering studies; conducting energy load analysis manually and using software programs; analyzing and resolving problems to ensure compliance with regulatory and performance standards and specifications; preparing technical engineering reports, contract specifications, project schedules and other documentations; preparing bid documents; assisting professional engineers in tasks requiring advanced engineering skills and/or judgment; making contact with the public, contractors, and others on engineering matters; providing written and oral responses to a variety of inquiries from other agencies, contractors, and the general public; reviewing and analyzing bids; conducting meetings and making presentations and performing other related duties as required.
-The work frequently requires interpretation of regulations, laws, policies, procedures, guidelines and standards, and utilizing them in preparation of technical documents.
-Assistant engineers on occasion may exercise limited supervision of junior engineers, student engineering trainees and other related personnel.
+JOB DESCRIPTION: Under general direction, an Assistant Engineer performs engineering work of intermediate difficulty in the field and office following established engineering methods and procedures; applying engineering principles and practices to mechanical engineering projects; preparing and/or assisting in the preparation of engineering designs, drawings and sketches using AutoCAD and other software tools; conducting field investigations to gather, prepare and maintain data, records and reports; preparing cost and quantity estimates for necessary labor, materials and equipment associated with the design and installation of mechanical systems, namely pumping and piping systems in industrial wastewater treatment facilities; providing engineering support to operations and construction management staff; reviewing existing conditions and shop submittals; performing technical engineering studies; manually conducting energy load analysis and also through software programs; analyzing and resolving problems to ensure compliance with regulatory and performance standards and specifications; preparing technical engineering reports, contract specifications, project schedules and other documentation; preparing bid documents; assisting professional engineers in tasks requiring advanced engineering skills and/or judgment; making contact with the public, contractors and others on engineering matters; providing written and oral responses to a variety of inquiries from other agencies, contractors and the general public; preparing correspondences and minutes; reviewing and analyzing bids; conducting meetings, making presentations and performing other related duties as required.
+The work frequently requires interpretation of regulations, laws, policies, procedures, guidelines and standards, as well as utilizing them in the preparation of technical documents.
+Assistant Engineers on occasion may also exercise limited supervision of junior engineers, student engineering trainees and related personnel.

-The Assistant Engineer position requires knowledge of: principles, practices, and methods of engineering design, construction, maintenance, and repair methods and procedures; research techniques, report writing and statistical analysis.
-The Assistant Engineer shall possess the ability to: use engineering software programs; maintain an effective working relationship with a variety of people; communicate effectively orally and in writing; and understand, explain, and apply pertinent laws, regulations, codes, and ordinances.
+The Assistant Engineer position requires knowledge of: principles, practices and methods of engineering construction, maintenance and repair methods and procedures; research techniques, report writing and statistical analysis.
+The Assistant Engineer shall also possess the ability to use engineering software programs; maintain an effective working relationship with a variety of colleagues; communicate effectively orally and in writing; and understand, explain and apply pertinent laws, regulations, codes and ordinances.